EFForg/https-everywhere/ruleset-testing.md

 will break the build.
 This means that even fixes of existing rules may require additional work to bring them up to snuff.

-To run the tests locally, you'll need the https-everywhere-checker, which is now a submodule of https-everywhere.
-To set it up, run:
+To run the tests locally, first install the development dependencies:

     ./install-dev-dependencies.sh